bentoml/BentoML/README.md

 clf.fit(X, y)
 ```

-A minimal prediction service in BentoML looks something like this:
+Here's what a minimal prediction service in BentoML looks like:

 ```python
 from bentoml import env, artifacts, api, BentoService